airbytehq/airbyte-interop-catalog/catalog/tiktok_marketing/generated/dbt_project/models/README.md

 | `total_purchase_value` | The total value of purchase events that occurred in your app that were recorded by your measurement partner. | `ad_groups_reports_hourly.metrics.total_purchase_value` | 🟢 1.00 | Exact match found for 'total_purchase_value'. |
 | `total_sales_lead_value` | The monetary worth or potential value assigned to a lead generated through ads. | `MISSING` | ❌ 0.00 | No good match found. |

-### Mapping from Airbyte `campaigns` to Fivetran `campaign_history`
+### Mapping: Airbyte `campaigns` to Fivetran `campaign_history`

 - Table Match Confidence Score: 🟢 0.85
 - Table Completion Score: 🟢 0.77

-#### Evaluation

-The source table 'campaigns' matches the target schema closely with most fields appropriately mapped, resulting in a high table match score.
-However, missing fields 'opt_status' and 'status' reflect in a slightly lower completion score.
+- Summary Self-Evaluation: _The source table 'campaigns' matches the target schema closely with most fields appropriately mapped, resulting in a high table match score.
+However, missing fields 'opt_status' and 'status' reflect in a slightly lower completion score._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |